Best Things to know before visiting Spain, Spain travel tips and all the cool facts about Spain.

 13. Tapas and Pintxos culture

 You can order a beer or a soda and you will have a free tapa especially in Andalucia and a few cities in Spain.
 In the North (Basque region) they called Pintxos, you just have to pay €1-2 for a meal.
-There are also a few bars where tapas are great and are actually cheap.
+Facts about Spain bars and tapas are actually cheap.

 14. Cafe with churros for breakfast